#1 Cost of Tired Workers

 A tired staff is unproductive, unhappier and at higher risk for getting sick.

-Sleep is probably one of the easiest things that a workplace well-being program can address to improve health and productivity.
+Sleep is one of the easiest things that a workplace well-being program can address to improve health and productivity.
 Many companies want to raise their competitiveness and increase profits through productivity and efficiency of their workforce.
 Instead, corporate culture has long rewarded the employee that comes in early and stays late.

 A tired staff is unproductive, unhappier and at higher risk for getting sick.
 Not getting enough sleep can affect employees and the company’s bottom line by leading to: